typelevel/cats/docs/src/main/tut/validated.md

 Perfect!
 But.. going back to our example, we don't have a way to combine `ConfigError`s.
 But as clients, we can change our `Validated` values where the error can be combined, say, a `List[ConfigError]`.
-It is more common however to use a `NonEmptyList[ConfigError]` - the `NonEmptyList` statically guarantees we have at least one value, which aligns with the fact that if we have an `Invalid`, then we most certainly have at least one error.
+It is more common however to use a `NonEmptyList[ConfigError]` - the `NonEmptyList` statically guarantees we have at least one value, which aligns with the fact that if we have an `Invalid`, then we must certainly have at least one error.
 This technique is so common there is a convenient method on `Validated` called `toValidatedNel` that turns any `Validated[E, A]` value to a `Validated[NonEmptyList[E], A]`.
 Additionally, the type alias `ValidatedNel[E, A]` is provided.